ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 # Monitoring

 The monitoring module is a key feature of the ML cube Platform.
-It enables continuous tracking of your AI models performance over time, helping to identify potential issues.
+It enables continuous tracking of AI models performance over time, helping to identify potential issues.
 Additionally, it allows the monitoring of production data to preemptively detect distribution changes, ensuring that the model continues to perform as expected and aligns with business requirements.